Paisley Park (credit: the now-defunct “Paisley Park After Dark” Facebook page)

 Welcome to my blog.
 I’m Laura, and I’m the author of The Rise of Prince: 1958-1988, a biography of music icon Prince Rogers Nelson.

-Then, something horrible happened.
+Then, something awful happened.
 Only a month after we’d arrived in Minnesota, Prince died.
 Like millions of others, I was crushed.
 I was despondent.
 I had arrived too late to see Prince at his legendary compound.
 (The cry of “but I just got here!” wasn’t my first reaction to his death — although it may have been my second).
 Despite the fact that I was in a desperately busy season of life as a wife and mom of two boys who had just moved to a new state, plus a full-time director of communications for a company in New York, I knew I had to do something.
 I was a writer.
 I had somehow landed in Chanhassen, Prince’s home since 1986.
 He was suddenly, inexplicably gone.
 “There must be a reason I’m here,” I thought.
-I had to do something to honor him.

 Through the magic of the fan site Prince.org, I got lucky and managed to track down Alex Hahn, the author of Possessed, my favorite book about Prince.
 Together, we went on to write The Rise of Prince: 1958-1988.
 We published the book in February 2017.